RichardHouth/Assignment2/README.md

 9. The User View also shows the current news feed list for this user in a ListView.
 10. You can post a new Tweet with the TextArea and Button.
 Once you click the Post button.
 It will add the message to all your followers’ news feed list, as well as your own news feed list.
 11. Whenever a new message is posted, all the followers’ news feed list view should be updated and refreshed automatically.

+upgrading your Mini Twitter to add the following features to it:
+1. User/Group ID verification.
+One more button should be added to the main Admin UI to validate if all the IDs used in the users and groups are valid, based on the following two criteria: 1) all the IDs must be unique - there should not be duplicated IDs; 2) all the IDs should not contain spaces.
+You need to show a dialog (or print in console if GUI is not available) to tell whether all the IDs are valid or not.
+Note: you only need to output the validation result.
+You do NOT need to fix or prevent the invalid inputs.
+2. Add creation time attribute to User and Group.
+Both User and Group should include a new attribute -  creationTime .
+The type should be  long .
+And its value should be given whenever the object is created.
+You can call  System.currenttimemillis() to get the current system timestamp.
+When you open the User View, this time value should be display (or printed out) somewhere in the UI (or console).
+3. Add last update time attribute to User.
+Similar to feature 2 listed above, an extra attribute -  lastUpdateTime should be included in User, with the type to be  long .
+This attribute should be updated whenever a new tweet is posted, for both the user and the all the followers (in other words, whenever the news feed gets updated).
+Similar to 2, you also need to display the time in the User View UI (or console).

+4. Find the last updated User.
+One more button should be added to the main Admin UI to output the ID of the user who made the last update.
+This should be based on the time attribute you added in feature 3.
+When users share the same  lastUpdateTime , you do not need to sort them.
+Just outputting one of them is fine.
+Again, output the ID in your UI or console.